Vindhya-Singh/chat-bot/json/README.md

 _(up to date for third prototype)_

-This pages contains all of the instructions and documentation on how to define an experiment for the Reflective Learning Chatbot in _config.json_.
+This pages contains all of the instructions and documentation on how to define an experiment for the Leader Success Bot in _config.json_.

 Sections 1-3 give you a quick overview of the structure of the experiment configuration file, as well as a short example to get started quickly.